david942j/seccomp-tools/README.md

 #                                      If multiple seccomp syscalls have been invoked (see --limit),
 #                                      results will be written to FILE, FILE_1, FILE_2.. etc.
 #                                      For example, "--output out.bpf" and the output files are out.bpf, out_1.bpf, ...
+#     -p, --pid PID                    Dump seccomp filters of the existing process.
+#                                      You must have CAP_SYS_ADMIN (e.g. be root) in order to use this option.

 ```